Fixed stars: Pythagoreans

 Pythagorean philosophers held a number of different views on the structure of the universe, but each included a sphere of fixed stars as its boundary.
 Philolaos (c.
 5th cent.
-BCE) proposed a universe which had at its center a central fire, invisible to man.
+BC) proposed a universe which had at its center a central fire, invisible to man.
 All of the planets, the Moon, Sun, and stars rotated about this central fire, with the Earth being the nearest object to it.
 In this system, the stars are contained in the furthest sphere, which also rotates, but too slowly for motion to be observed.
 The motion of the stars is instead explained by the motion of the Earth about the central fire.

 Another Pythagorean, Ecphantos of Syracuse (c.
-400 BCE) proposed a system quite similar to that of Philolaos, but without a central fire.
+400 BC) proposed a system quite similar to that of Philolaos, but without a central fire.
 Instead, this cosmos was centered on the Earth, which remained stationary but rotated on an axis, while the Moon, Sun, and planets revolved about it.
 This system's final boundary was a fixed sphere of stars, and the perceived motion of the stars was thought to be caused by the rotation of the Earth.

 Plato

-Plato’s (c.
-429-347 BCE) universe was centered on a completely stationary Earth, constructed with a series of concentric spheres.
+Plato's (c.
+429–347 BC) universe was centered on a completely stationary Earth, constructed with a series of concentric spheres.
 The outer sphere of this system consisted of fire and contained all of the planets (which according to Plato, included the Moon and Sun).
 The outermost portion of this sphere was the location of the stars.
 This sphere of fire rotated about the Earth, carrying the stars with it.
-The belief that the stars were fixed in their place in the sphere of fire was of great importance to all of Plato’s system.
-The stars’ position was used as a reference for all celestial motions and used to create Plato's ideas of planets possessing multiple motions.
+The belief that the stars were fixed in their place in the sphere of fire was of great importance to all of Plato's system.
+The stars' position was used as a reference for all celestial motions and used to create Plato's ideas of planets possessing multiple motions.